brimdata/zed/docs/data-model/zng.md

 ## 3. Primitive Types

 For each ZNG primitive type, the following table describes:
-* The predefined ID, which need not be defined in [ZNG Typedefs](#211-typedefs)
+* its type ID, and
-* How a typed `value` of length `N` is interpreted in a [ZNG Value Message](#22-value-messages)
+* the interpretation of a length `N` [ZNG Value Message](#22-value-messages).

-All multi-byte sequences, which are not varints (e.g., float64, ip, etc), representing machine words are serialized in little-endian format.
+All fixed-size multi-byte sequences representing machine words are serialized in little-endian format.

 | Type         | ID |    N     |       ZNG Value Interpretation                 |